Traditional vs Gestational Surrogacy

 There are two main types of surrogacy: traditional and gestational.
 It’s important to understand the difference.

 Traditional surrogacy requires that the surrogate not only carries and delivers a baby for her Intended Parents, but also acts as an egg donor for that baby.
 A traditional surrogate is artificially inseminated with the Intended Father’s sperm.
 Therefore, she is genetically the biological mother and related to the child that she is carrying.

 Gestational surrogacy is when a surrogate carries and delivers a baby for their intended parents.
 The surrogate does not have a genetic relationship to the baby because the embryo transferred into her was created via in vitro fertilization with an egg that comes either from the Intended Mother or an egg donor.

-Prizzilla from Surrogacy Center of Philadelphia gives a short explanation of what the difference between traditional and gestational surrogacy:
+Prizzilla from Surrogacy Center of Philadelphia gives a short explanation on the topic of traditional vs gestational surrogacy:

 “Surrogacy- that word we hear about in movies or when celebrities have another person carry and deliver their baby.
 Unless you’ve had a personal experience with surrogacy, odds are you haven’t thought much about it aside from what’s shown in the media.
 What I’ve noticed is the average person doesn’t realize there are two main types of surrogacy, and it’s important to understand the difference.